-- 3. set to confirm and save your changes. - 4.
-Tap to return to the Settings Menu.
+- 3. Tap set to confirm and save your changes. - Tap to return to the Settings Menu.

-When the timer expires, a message will appear on the control panel display, page 71.
+the control panel display, page 76.
 Follow the previous instructions to reset the timer.
 The filter must be replaced.
-Refer to Section 13.1, page 56, for filter location.
-If you tap "snooze" the message will clear but the error icon A will display and the reminder screen will reappear in 10 days.
+Refer to Section 13.1, page 60, for filter location.
+If you tap "snooze" the message will clear but the error icon will display and the reminder screen will reappear in 10 days.

-Figure 12.7f
+Figure 12.7e

-12.8 SunSmart 2.0 Wi-Fi Setup (50Hz models only)
+12.8 SunSmart 2.0 Wi-Fi Setup (optional for 50Hz models only)

-From the Settings Menu, tap sunSmart\... to enter the programming options, Figures 12.8a and 12.8b.
+From the Settings Menu, tap sunsmart to enter the programming options, Figures 12.8a and 12.8b.
 Make sure that you have downloaded the Wi-Fi App for this setup.